How to Run a Writer's Circle

-I have been asked to write this HubPage by a number of people who have admired the success of Riverside Writers.
+I have been asked to write this article by a number of people who have admired the success of one of Wirral's premier creative writing groups, Riverside Writers.

 In 2003, I was elected to Chair the meetings of this writers' group which, at the time, was suffering from a rapidly decreasing membership.
 The group did little other than assemble on a monthly basis.
 More and more members left, until only myself and Tim Hulme remained.

-Just as we were discussing disbanding the group, we were joined by Peter Caton.
-For months, only the three of us arrived for our meetings.
+Just as we were on the point of disbanding the group, we were joined by Peter Caton.
+For many months, only the three of us arrived for our meetings.
 It all seemed a bit silly.

 And then things gradually changed.
-Now we have a good-sized, lively and active group.
+We developed a good-sized, lively and active group.
 Below, I will outline some of the changes which worked for us.